Je pense, donc je suis

 Comment on POP art 1.

-It started as an improvised painting that simply chose to become pop art.
-So I incorporated art from various Pop artists* as well as made my own version of Campbell's tomato soup can with an obligatory bird.
-The quote is Dali's but applies to me as well.
-Satisfied with the result I decided to make two more paintings in the “Pop Art“ genre on the theme of romantic love and friendship.
+"What started as an improvised painting naturally evolved into a piece of Pop Art.
+I incorporated elements from various iconic artists, including my own take on Campbell’s Tomato Soup—complete with an obligatory bird.
+While the quote belongs to Dalí, its sentiment resonates deeply with my own process.
+Satisfied with the result, I decided to make two more paintings in the Pop Art genre on the theme of romantic love and friendship.

 * Roy Lichtenstein, Christopher Wool, Robert Indiana, Edward Ruscha, KAW, Jeff Koon, Mark Rothko, keith haring.